TiarkRompf/lms-clean/doc/main/scala/lms/core/traversal.md

 The `lms/core/traversal.scala` file introduces how to traverse the LMS IR.
 Travering a tree-structured IR seems trivial, but traversing LMS IR (sea-of-nodes) is not.
 The main challenge is to determine the group of nodes that should be scoped in each block.
 The `Traverser` class introduces a basic version of scheduling using frequency estimation. `CompactTraverser` further inlines nodes with regard to their dependencies.

 Besides traversing the IR, we can also lower the IR into a lower-level representation.
-This functionality is handled by the `Transformer` class, which is built on top of a traverser.
+This is handled by the `Transformer` class, which is built on top of a traverser.

 # Traverser
 Previously in [Backend](backend.md), we